 - An updated Part C (including references to new SDS(s) in Appendix I) - Complete, detailed composition(s) as well as up-to-date SDS(s) for all coformulants relevant for the formulation change including the original (exchange of co-formulants) or currently authorized (addition of alternative co-formulants) co-formulant.
-Requirements regarding composition statement and SDS are specified in section 17.1.1.
+Requirements regarding composition statement and SDS are specified in Section 17.1.1.

 Significant formulation change is an evaluation performed to determine whether the formulation change affects the properties of the product (tox, ecotox, efficacy, physico-chemical) or triggers additional validation of the analytical methods.
-The formulation change must be supported by relevant studies to enable the comparison of properties between the new formulation and the formulation for which a complete risk assessment was performed and relied on.
+Depending on the extent of the formulation change, new studies may be required to support and enable the comparison of properties between the new formulation and the formulation for which a complete risk assessment was performed and relied on.
 Examples: